jmongard/Git.SemVersioning.Gradle/README.md

 ## `printChangeLog`
 This plugin adds a printChangeLog task, which will format the commit message for the current version and output them to standard-out.
+To avoid enoding problem in the console the change log can be outputed to an UTF-8 encoded file using `--file <filename>` e.g. `./gradlew printChangeLog --file build/changelog.md`

 ````shell
 $ gradlew printChangeLog